Expand the section navigation mobile menu

 Whether you are seeking to fill internship, co-op or full-time positions, we’re excited to introduce you to Oakland business students.

-The Oakland University Career Services staff offers a variety of options for employers to connect with business students and alumni, including
+The Oakland University Career and Life Design staff offers a variety of options for employers to connect with business students and alumni, including

 • Handshake to post openings